sagemath/trac_to_gh/Issue 5520.md

 # Issue 5520: implement Pizer's algorithm for computing Brandt Modules and Brandt Matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5520

 Original creator: was